Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis and Metabolic Control

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is a classic example of a complex biological feedback loop that plays a central role in both reproductive and metabolic health.
 The hypothalamus secretes Gonadotropin-Releasing Hormone (GnRH), which stimulates the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
-LH, in turn, stimulates the testes to produce testosterone.
-Testosterone then feeds back to the hypothalamus and pituitary to inhibit the release of GnRH and LH, thus maintaining a relatively stable level of testosterone in the blood.

 This axis is not a closed system.
 It is influenced by a wide range of other factors, including stress, nutrition, and other hormones.
 For example, chronic stress and elevated cortisol levels can suppress the HPG axis, leading to a decrease in testosterone production.
-Similarly, obesity and can disrupt the normal functioning of the axis.
+Similarly, obesity and insulin resistance can disrupt the normal functioning of the axis.

 The accumulation of visceral fat is associated with increased aromatase activity, which converts testosterone to estrogen.
 Elevated estrogen levels can then further suppress the HPG axis, creating a vicious cycle of low testosterone and worsening metabolic health.